Skip to main content

 Important Safety Information

-CONTRAINDICATIONS: CIMERLI® is contraindicated in patients with ocular or periocular infections or known hypersensitivity to ranibizumab products or any of the excipients in CIMERLI®.
-Hypersensitivity reactions may manifest as severe intraocular inflammation
+CONTRAINDICATIONS: CIMERLI® (ranibizumab-eqrn) is contraindicated in patients with ocular or periocular infections or known hypersensitivity to ranibizumab products or any of the excipients in CIMERLI®.
+Hypersensitivity reactions may manifest as severe intraocular inflammation.

 Important Safety Information